 The SESAME analysis of the Pennsylvania feed market uses 29 commonly fed commodities to determine the intrinsic value for each of the five basic nutrients in a feeding program.
 The intrinsic value is the price that the market is willing to pay for that particular nutrient.
-As an example, a Mcal of energy is currently worth approximately $0.18 (or 18 cents per Mcal) in the market, regardless of whether that energy comes from corn, cottonseed, bakery meal, fat, etc. So, if a high-producing Holstein cow needs roughly 42 Mcal to produce 100 pounds of milk, then the value of the energy in her daily diet would be approximately $7.56 based on the current market value for NEL.
-This value is $1.78 per cow per day more than last month, and shows how quickly diet costs can change given the influence of corn on the energy value in the diet.
+As an example, a megacalorie of energy is currently worth approximately $0.08 (or 8 cents per megacalorie) in the market, regardless of whether that energy comes from corn, cottonseed, bakery meal, fat, etc. So, if a high-producing Holstein cow needs roughly 42 megacalories to produce 100 pounds of milk, then the value of the energy in her daily diet would be approximately $3.36 based on the current market value for NEL.
+This value has decreased by approximately $0.04 in the last month, which moved the value of energy in the diet by $1.68 per day.
 Given the intrinsic value for each of the five nutrients within a specific feedstuff, we can determine the potential break-even price based on the book values for each nutrient in that feedstuff.
-The SESAME program has been improved to weight the value of different feedstuffs during the analysis so high-priced feedstuffs such as blood meal, fish Menhaden meal and tallow (fat) do not skew the results of the analysis.
-Based on the historic data within the SESAME analysis, fishmeal is running at 185 percent of its predicted value and bloodmeal is 25 percent over its predicted value.
-The value of digestible RUP increased to a record high for the six-years that we have written this column.
-The values of RDP, ne-NDF, and e-NDF all remain close to zero, which suggests that the market does not place value in these components for determining prices.
+The SESAME program has been upgraded to weight the value of different feedstuffs during the analysis so high-priced feedstuffs such as blood meal, fish Menhaden meal and tallow do not skew the results of the analysis.
+Based on the historic data within the SESAME analysis, the price of fishmeal is running at 226 percent of its predicted value and the price of bloodmeal is 188 percent more than its predicted value.
 The calculated costs for the five basic nutrients are shown in Table 1.

-Due to the volatility in the markets, the number of bargain feedstuffs to be had in Table 2 has been jumping up and down from month to month.
-Among protein sources, corn gluten meal, cottonseed meal, distillers dried grains with solubles, and feather meal are currently underpriced based on their nutrient profiles.
-However, one should understand the limitations of these protein sources and formulate diets accordingly.
-Among energy feedstuffs, bakery by-product meal and wheat midds are at or below the lower limit on expected price.
-With the price spread between canola meal and soybean meal 48 percent well over $100 per ton, canola may be a viable alternative to soybean meal for RDP in formulated diets.
-Avoid citrus pulp, tallow, blood meal, and fishmeal as they continue to be overpriced in the market.
-Given the extremely high price of animal-based RUP sources such as bloodmeal and fishmeal, rumen-protected amino acid supplements may be more cost effective for balancing for amino acids within a lactating cow diet.
+Due to the volatility in the markets, the number of bargain purchased feedstuffs to be had in Table 2 has been jumping up and down from month to month.
+Among protein sources, distillers dried grains with solubles and feather meal are currently underpriced based on their nutrient profiles.
+However, farmers should understand the limitations of corn-based and feather-based protein sources and formulate diets accordingly.
+Among energy feedstuffs, the traditional standby of ground corn grain is still the best value in the market!
+The byproduct feedstuffs, bakery byproduct meal, corn gluten feed and wheat midds, are at or less than the lower limit price.
+The market dynamics suggest that dairy producers should avoid soybean meal 44 percent as it is far more than its highest market value, and therefore, has virtually no value when compared to soybean meal 48 percent.
+If possible, avoid sugar beet pulp, citrus pulp, tallow, blood meal and fishmeal as they continue to be overpriced in the market.
+Given the extremely high price of animal-based RUP sources such as bloodmeal and fishmeal, rumen-protected amino acid supplements may be more cost-effective for balancing for amino acids within a lactating cow diet.
+Supplemental fat sources are another over-priced feed that need to be kept out of the diet if possible given the abundance of more cost-effective energy sources.
 However, because the prices used in the SESAME analysis are aggregated, approximate feed prices, the local prices for all feeds maybe different than those listed in Table 2.
 There are several warnings about the information presented in Table 2.

 3. Results do not imply that a balanced ration can be made solely with bargain feeds, or that over-priced feeds should be eliminated from the ration.
 Certainly, there is an economic incentive to maximize the use of bargain feeds and minimize the use of over-priced feeds.